jonsimonsen/Casimo/README.md

   -Players move up and down depending on their chip stack relative to global constants. <br />
   -The cashier takes care of players moving between stakes and leaving.
 Players that have left are kept in a list that can be used for statistical analysis. <br />
   -A dealer generates new hands and sorts them for the players.
 The dealer also distributes the pot between players at showdown. <br />

+v0.6: <br />
+  -Refactored dealers and players so both inherit for a base PokerPerson class. <br />
+  -Players also sorts their hands (in addition to the dealer).
+This is done according to player preferences. <br />
+  -A new basis for detailed player strategy has been made.
+The player actions have not been adjusted to this yet, resulting in extremely tight play until a fix is ready. <br />
+  -New tests have been made to verify that dealers and players sort and categorise hands correctly. <br />
+  -Did some additional cleanup/refactoring and removed some obsolete files/code. <br />
+  -Some slight upgrades have been made to the output of the simulator, but further adjustments should be made because of changes due to some of the refactored code. <br />